Maple vs Walnut Cutting Board 2026: Which is Better? [30-Day Test]?

 Can you put a maple or walnut cutting board in the dishwasher?

 Final verdict: There’s no loser.
 Maple wins on price and durability.
 Walnut wins on looks and knife care.
 Pick the one that matches how you actually cook.
+Whichever wood you choose, proper maintenance is key.
+Get the exact monthly schedule in our 7-rule countertop care guide to make it last 50+ years.

-This is part of our [Complete Guide to Wooden Cutting Boards](.
+This is part of our Complete Guide to Wooden Cutting Boards.

 Leave a Reply